When it comes to managing my time, sometimes it feels like I'm losing the battle, the war and maybe even the will to live.

-Review your calendar at the start of every week (Sunday night is best).
-Map out what meetings you have and list any action items and preparation you need to take care of.
-If they’re important, then block time in your diary to make them happen.
-Then take a daily review.
-First thing in the morning, and about an hour before you finish for the day.
-You’ll get a good sense of what you need to tackle, what progress your making, and what your priorities are.
+Review your calendar at the start of every week (or better yet, Friday of the week before).
+See what meetings you have and list any action items and preparation you need to take care of.
+If they’re important, block time in your diary to make them happen.

-Your opinion of what was important on Monday can change by Wednesday.
-It's also easy to forget a meeting or overlook something you need to do – that quick check-in has saved me many, many times.
-My days aren’t 9 to 5 – and I doubt yours are either.
-The evening review reminds me what I’ve got on and I can adjust my start and finish times for the next day.
+I've learned that our opinion of what was important on Monday can change by Wednesday.
+It's also easy to forget a meeting or overlook something you need to do.
+That quick reflection at the end of the day saved me from disaster many, many times and I'm sure it will for you too.

 2. One event free day a week

 Allow yourself one meeting free day a week and do your best to protect that time at all costs.
-Even if the boss says she needs to meet with you on the only day you’ve got nothing on - offer an alternative.
+Even if the boss says she needs to meet with you on the only day you’ve got nothing on - offer an alternative if you possibly can.

 I need to focus on deep work, and you do too.
 Busy being busy does not get you a pay rise at the end of the year.
 So your “free” day is actually far from free.

 It'll give you time to think, contribute to long-term projects, tackle the to-do list, demolish emails and power through your admin.

 Go on, give yourself some quality time.
 You deserve it.